Mug shot of Donald Trump

-On August 24, 2023, after being indicted on racketeering and related charges, Donald Trump, a former president of the United States who went on to win the 2024 presidential election, voluntarily surrendered himself to authorities at the Fulton County Jail in Atlanta, Georgia, where a mug shot of him was taken.
+On August 24, 2023, a mug shot of Donald Trump, then a former president of the United States who went on to win the 2024 presidential election, was taken at the Fulton County Jail in Atlanta, Georgia.
+The mug shot was taken after Trump was indicted on racketeering and related charges, and voluntarily surrendered himself to authorities at the Fulton County Jail.
 In the photograph, Trump, wearing a blue suit with a white shirt and a red tie, glowers at the camera in front of a gray backdrop.
 His face is lit from the side and from above.
 It is the first and thus far only police booking photograph of a U.S. president.
-After its publication, the mug shot was used on merchandise by Trump's 2024 presidential campaign, in Internet memes, and featured on various media reports worldwide.
+After its publication, the mug shot was used on merchandise by the Trump 2024 presidential campaign, in Internet memes, and featured on various media reports worldwide.
 Since 2025, it has also been on display at an entrance to the Oval Office.

 Background

 On August 14, 2023, a grand jury in Fulton County, Georgia, indicted Trump on charges of election racketeering and related offenses, and issued an arrest warrant.
 The county's district attorney Fani Willis offered him the option to surrender voluntarily.
 Shortly after 19:30 Eastern Daylight Time (EDT), August 24, Trump turned himself in at the Fulton County Jail in Atlanta, Georgia and was booked, given inmate number P01135809, processed and released on bond.
 At 20:05 EDT, a copy of the booking photograph without the Fulton County Jail watermark was posted on Twitter.
 CNN released the official image at 21:27.

 At 21:38, Trump posted the photograph to X with the text "MUG SHOT - AUGUST 24, 2023, ELECTION INTERFERENCE, NEVER SURRENDER!"
 The post contained a link to a WinRed page soliciting contributions for his 2024 presidential campaign.
 The post was the first instance of Trump's activity on Twitter since his account was reinstated in November 2022 by Elon Musk following his acquisition of the platform.